Event Agenda

 Speakers

-A: Panel A: Lilian Alex (Moderator, CEO EACSOF), Adv Onesmo Olengurumwa (National Coordinator, THRDC), Daniel Lema (EACSOF Chapter Coordinator, Tanzania), Adamson Nsimba (Executive Director, TANGO), Janise Kimaro (East Africa Women in Business)
+A: Panel A: Moderator: Lilian Alex (CEO EACSOF), Speakers: Adv Onesmo Olengurumwa (National Coordinator THRDC), Daniel Lema (EACSOF Chapter Coordinator - Tanzania), Adamson Nsimba (Executive Director TANGO), Janise Kimaro (East Africa Women in Business EAWiB)

-B: Panel B: Naomi Vincent (VP, Corporate & Investment Banking, Stanbic), Doreen Dominic (Head of Public Sector, Stanbic), Anthony Kimambo (Head of Trade Finance, Stanbic), Kai Mollel (Head, Stanbic Biashara Incubator, Stanbic)
+B: Panel B: Speakers: Naomi Vincent (VP, Corporate & Investment Banking, Stanbic), Doreen Dominic (Head of Public Sector, Stanbic)

 Venues:Main Hall, Faru, Tembo